 While the results for diffusion case are known for many years, asymptotics of $Q^{(\alpha)}_\Omega$ when $\alpha\in (0,2)$ were proved quite recently.
 For the one-dimensional Euclidean case, it was first obtained by Valverde \cite{Valverde2016} by means of probabilistic techniques.
 Subsequently, using distributional properties of isotropic $\alpha$-stable processes, small time asymptotics of the fractional heat content in higher dimensions was proved by Park and Song \cite{ParkSong2022} for any bounded domain with $C^{1,1}$ regular boundary.
 More precisely, defining the function $\mu_\alpha$ as

 where $\overline{Y}^{\alpha}(t)$ denotes the running supremum of one-dimensional symmetric $\alpha$-stable process, it was shown in \cite{ParkSong2022} that

 where $|\partial\Omega|$ is the perimeter of $\Omega$, and $\Per_\alpha(\Omega)$ denotes the fractional perimeter of $\Omega$ when $0<\alpha<1$, see \cite[Equation~(1.2)]{ParkSong2022} for details.
 It is noteworthy that the rate function in the case of $\alpha\in [1,2]$ does not depend on the dimension of the space.
-This is an indication that the multiplicative constants in the limit of \eqref{eq:alpha_limit_intro} should be universal if one replaces $\R^n$ by a different space with different geometry.
+This is an indication that $\mu_\alpha$ should be universal if one replaces $\R^n$ by a different space with different geometry.

-In this paper, we study the asymptotic of the fractional heat content for \emph{Carnot groups}.
-A connected and simply connected stratified nilpotent Lie group $(\mathbb{G},\star)$ is said to be a \emph{Carnot group of step $k$} if its Lie algebra ${\mathfrak{g}}$ admits a \emph{step $k$ stratification}, that is, there exist linear subspaces $V_1,\ldots,V_k$ such that
+In this paper, we study the small time asymptotic of the fractional heat content for \emph{Carnot groups}.
+A connected and simply connected nilpotent Lie group $(\mathbb{G},\star)$ is said to be a \emph{Carnot group of step $k$} if its Lie algebra ${\mathfrak{g}}$ admits a \emph{step $k$ stratification}, that is, there exist linear subspaces $V_1,\ldots,V_k$ such that